Contents

 Trip to Kilimanjaro operates in very remote parts of the world, thanks to technology.

-People now can find cellular networks or use walkie-talkies to communicate with base camps for rescue and evacuation.
+People can now find cellular networks or use walkie-talkies to communicate with base camps for rescue and evacuation.

 Does health insurance cover Kilimanjaro climbing?